PistonDevelopers/rust-empty/README.md

 * Example programs better not be in the 'src' directory
 * Need a "-O" flag to compile optimized code
 * Dependencies, rust-nightly check etc.

-Rust-empty is a user-friendly Makefile that does all these small tasks for you.

 ###Goals